QoyyumO/ai-skills-dev/README.md

 ## Overview

 **Skill Up AI** is an AI-powered skill development platform designed to help users enhance their skills through personalized recommendations and learning paths.
-Built with Next.js and TypeScript, this platform leverages advanced AI technologies, Firebase for backend services, and MUI for a responsive and clean user interface.
+Built with Next.js and TypeScript, this platform leverages advanced AI technologies like Groq, Firebase for backend services, and MUI for a responsive and clean user interface.

 ## Features